End-of-Course Biology Test

 Content Specification

-In December 2023, as part of plannings for test specification meetings, the NCDPI sent out a survey to district level and charter school science educators statewide.
+In December 2023, as part of planning for test specification meetings, the NCDPI sent out a survey to district level and charter school science educators statewide.
 The purpose of the survey was to collect initial recommendations for content specification and assessment design options; about relative importance of standards; and options on how best to incorporate Science and Engineering Practices (SEPs) into the assessment.

-In February 2024, a representative sample of 73 science educators representing the diversity of Public School Units (PSUs) across the State participated in an in-person test specification workshop.
+In February 2024, a representative sample of 73 science educators representing the diversity of Public School Units (PSUs) across the state participated in an in-person test specification workshop.
 During the workshop, participants worked individually then in small groups to provide test blueprint recommendations on the relative importance of each objective and the total ratio of items addressing Disciplinary Core Ideas (DCI) only or DCI and SEPs for each assessment.

 The final test blueprints presented in the tables below were derived by summarizing results from a statewide survey and the in-person test specification workshop.
-Table 1 shows the proposed ranges for the weights and the number of items for the EOC biology tests at the strand level and commonly assessed SEPs.
+Table 1 shows the ranges for the weights and the number of items for the EOC biology tests at the strand level and commonly assessed SEPs.
 As shown in Table 1, 26% to 34% of the total items in the EOC biology test will come from the From Molecules to Organisms - Structures and Processes strand.
 These items will most likely be associated with a random combination of higher frequency SEPs listed for the course.

 Table 1.
 EOC biology strand weight distributions